adammarcwilliams/adammarcwilliams.github.io/_posts/2017-3-17-Creative-Coding-VR-Unity.md

 Depth of Field should be avoided in VR as the current headsets don't support eye-tracking, meaning realistic depth of field that follows where you focus is out of the question.

-This doesn't matter so much when your viewing a 2D screen and is in fact a great tool photographers and film-makers use to draw your attention to focus points in an image or scene but in VR it's a real immersion breaker.
+This doesn't matter so much when you're viewing a 2D screen and is in fact a great tool photographers and film-makers use to draw your attention to focus points in an image or scene but in VR it's a real immersion breaker.

 Bloom however can still be used assuming your scene can afford the CPU cost of the effect.